Darel Rex Finley in PhotoBooth

 2009.12.15 prev next

-Cornelius Hunter, the pro-ID author who, IMNSHO, comes closest to fully realizing the true implications of ID, quotes Joe Felsenstein in a recent blog post:
+CORNELIUS Hunter, the pro-ID author who, IMNSHO, comes closest to fully realizing the true implications of ID, quotes Joe Felsenstein in a recent blog post:

 A simple way to state the problem with Cornelius Hunter’s argument is that he is arguing that a Designer could do anything, so a Designer cannot be refuted by any observation.
 He is happy to have thereby refuted all the people who point out bad design.